zerolab/pinboard/README.md

 ## Roadmap

-- Add tokens to ajax add/remove node urls
 - Use the theme layer and templates for the bookmarked items

 ## Credit

-This module was created by [Dan Braghis](http://zerolab.org) for internal use at [The Browser](http://thebrowser.com "Writing Worth Reading")
+This module was originally created by [Dan Braghis](http://zerolab.org) for use at [The Browser](http://thebrowser.com "Writing Worth Reading")

 Inspired by Dave Reid's [Bookmark](http://drupal.org/project/bookmark)